sycarion/5eSRDs/srds/a5e/source/a5e_GPG.md

 The cipher sword also has the following properties:

 * You are not considered proficient with this weapon.
-* While wielding this weapon, you donít benefit from any feature that would grant you additional attacks.
+* While wielding this weapon, you don√≠t benefit from any feature that would grant you additional attacks.

 ***Escalation.*** This weapon is immensely powerful for those willing to solve the riddle of its use.
-Once per week, if youíve successfully reduced a dangerous enemy (as determined by the Narrator) to 0 hit points with it since the last time you finished a long rest, make a DC 14 Intelligence check to meditate on the swordís secrets.
+Once per week, if you√≠ve successfully reduced a dangerous enemy (as determined by the Narrator) to 0 hit points with it since the last time you finished a long rest, make a DC 14 Intelligence check to meditate on the sword√≠s secrets.
 On a failure, you gain +1 to future attempts at this check.
 On a success, your level of mastery increases, you lose any bonus gained from failed attempts, the DC to advance again increases by 4, and the time between

 attempts increases by 1 week.
-If you ever willingly end your attunement to this weapon, you take 8 (4d4) psychic damage that cannot be negated or reduced and lose all mastery youíve gained.
+If you ever willingly end your attunement to this weapon, you take 8 (4d4) psychic damage that cannot be negated or reduced and lose all mastery you√≠ve gained.

 The levels of mastery are as follows: *Novice:* You now are proficient with this weapon, and it gains the finesse property.
 However, wielding anything else begins to feel wrong to you, and you suffer disadvantage on all melee weapon attacks made with a different